 Portugal has had a minimum of €4 billion flowing into properties since the launch of the resident permit scheme in 2012.
 The country has no restrictions on foreigners buying properties.
 To qualify for the Golden Visa application, invest in the following real estate options within Portugal:

-Changes in the rules encourage individuals to consider properties in potentially high-growth regions, such as the Douro Valley, Aljezur and Peneda Gerês.
+The rules encourage individuals to consider properties in potentially high-growth regions, such as the Douro Valley, Aljezur and Peneda Gerês.
 The amount has been reduced to €400,000 for properties in a low-population area.

 €350,000 in 30-year-old real estate that needs renovation

-Purchasing a property in Portugal under the Renovation Investment Programme requires a property that is at least 30 years old and needs renovation and refurbishment.
+Purchasing a property in Portugal under the Renovation Investment Programme requires a property at least 30 years old and needs renovation and refurbishment.
 The property must be located in designated urban rehabilitation areas.
 The total sum of the rehabilitation work and property value must be at least €350,000.
 Investors must deposit the difference between the property purchase price and the minimum rehabilitation investment.

 €280,000 in a property for renovation/refurbishment in any of Portugal’s designated low-density areas